 - Safety – When using any piece of equipment, especially electrical, machinery and mechanical ones, there are certain safety rules and precautions to be taken.
 To this end, safety and instructional manuals are almost always provided by the manufacturers.
 Endeavor to read these.
 Do not walk on wet floors if your pump is being used in the basement.
 Also, redo the wiring of the basement using the services of a professional and certified electrician.
 Electric shocks and electrocutions is a legitimate concern.
 Also, do not, under any circumstances, touch a working pump with wet hands.

 - Battery – Use recommended and good quality battery units when using the battery-powered pumps.
 It is also best that the battery be fully charged before it is put to use.
 Several cycles of charge and discharge will almost often reduce the capabilities and capacities of a battery.
 Do well to bear this in mind.
 Use a compatible battery or your backup system may go kaboom!
 In which case, that’s good money wasted.

 When you follow these tips for using your backup system, you can be sure that it will last you a very long time and you will get your money’s worth out of it.

 Why do I need a battery-powered backup sump pump?

 The primary purpose for which you need a battery powered backup sump pump is to have a way out when there is power failure or power outage.
 Also, in case of natural disasters and should your primary pump fail.
 In emergencies, a battery backup pump ensures that your basement is not flooded.
 A backup pump may also work in tandem with your primary pump to secure the life of your primary pump.

 What could cause sump pump failure?

-How easy it is to install a battery power backup sump pump?
+How easy it is to install a backup sump pump?

 The acid in my battery exhausted; what should I do?